armadaproject/armada/docs/helm/server.md

     cpu: 0.25
 ```

+All limits are proportional to overall amount of resources in the system.

+In this example, a queue can use at most 25% of all available cpu **and** memory.

-`maximalResourceFractionPerQueue` Is the maximum resource a queue can hold as a percentage of all resource over all clusters.
+`maximalResourceFractionPerQueue` Is the maximum resource a queue can hold as a percentage of the total resource of this type over all clusters.

-`maximalResourceFractionToSchedulePerQueue` Is the percentage of total resource a queue can be allocated in a single scheduling round.
+`maximalResourceFractionToSchedulePerQueue` Is the percentage of total resource of this resource type a queue can be allocated in a single scheduling round.

 Currently scheduling is done in parallel, so it can happen that we exceed the resource limit set in `maximalResourceFractionPerQueue` due to two clusters requesting new jobs at the exact same time.